Wednesday, September 14, 2016

 It's a short book: less than 200 pages.
 And its two main identifying factors should equally appeal to other writers and to that fickle general readership: it's both a heavily narrated book, told by a character loosely connected to the main action who is not entirely reliable, and it's all about sex.

 Some time in the early 1960s -- I think I pegged it as 1962 from internal evidence -- the feckless college dropout Philip Dean is wandering through France, searching for a reason not to die in that very post-Holden Caulfield way.
 He's from a well-off family, but he's at the end of their patience and his money when he reaches the sleepy town of Autun.
-There, he meets Anne-Marie Costallat, who is almost too good to be true: almost instantly in love with him, endlessly willing to both indulge him both in in bed and financially through her shopgirl job, smart enough to be pleasant but not so smart as to be an intellectual equal.
+There, he meets Anne-Marie Costallat, who is almost too good to be true: almost instantly in love with him, endlessly willing to both indulge him both in her bed and financially through her shopgirl job, smart enough to be pleasant but not so smart as to be an intellectual equal.
 The two of them have a lot of sex and eat a lot of good meals, and spend nearly as much time driving a borrowed car too fast through narrow country lanes.
 They do very little else in this book.

 Watching them -- too closely, which Salter makes clear again and again -- is a slightly older American man, in his early thirties, who tells us this story at the remove of several years.
 (The novel was published in 1967, so call it 1966 looking back at 1962; it's about that.)
 The narrator has no name, but he can't be Salter himself, since he's a photographer, not a writer.
 (Yes, it is that transparent.
 He's also Salter's age at the time.)